mikewesthad/phaser-matter-collision-plugin/README.md

 A plugin for making it easier to manage collisions with the [Phaser](https://phaser.io/) game engine and the [Matter.js](http://brm.io/matter-js/) physics engine.

 Matter is one of the cool physics engine choices you have in Phaser 3.
 Phaser has a thin wrapper over Matter's API, so you need to dig into Matter's native collision event system if you want to detect and respond to collisions.
 That system just gives you a dump of all the pairs of bodies that collided in a tick of the engine.
-This plugin wraps up that collision logic in a friendlier, more modular way:
+This plugin wraps up that collision logic in a more useful way:

 ```js
 const player = this.matter.add.sprite(0, 0, "player");